 Now we come to one of the most commonly popular myths tied up with Paleo.
 Blending your coffee with several tablespoons of butter, MCT Oil, ghee, coconut oil, or another fat as a breakfast replacement is definitely not a required part of the Paleo diet.
 In fact, before we choose to do so, I think there are some important things we ought to know!

 Firstly, it’s important for us to understand our own individual tolerance when deciding whether coffee (even plain coffee) is a good choice for us.
 For some individuals, the cortisol spike provided by coffee may be harmful to their overall stress hormone levels.
 For others, it may trigger an immune reaction and exacerbate the symptoms of autoimmune disease (see Coffee as a Mediator of Health & Longevity and Coffee and Autoimmune Disease).

 Second, I don’t believe that fasting instead of eating a nutrient-dense breakfast (even when your fast contains several hundred calories worth of fat in the form of a fatty coffee) is ideal for most people.
-While it may be a beneficial way for healthy people to “listen to their bodies,” for those with a history of adrenal dysfunction or metabolic derangement, it might be equally detrimental (see Is Breakfast Really The Most Important Meal of the Day?
-New Science Has Answers!, Intermittent Fasting: Secret to Weight Loss or Dangerous Fad? and Demystifying Adrenal Fatigue, Pt.
+While it may be a beneficial way for healthy people to “listen to their bodies,” for those with a history of adrenal dysfunction or metabolic derangement, it might be equally detrimental (see Is Breakfast The Most Important Meal of the Day?
+New Science Has Answers!, Intermittent Fasting: Secret to Weight Loss or Dangerous Fad?and Demystifying Adrenal Fatigue, Pt.
 1: What Is Adrenal Fatigue?).

 Finally, I think it’s important for us to view breakfast as another opportunity to consume nutrients.
 It’s a chance to work toward that ultimate goal of 14 or more servings of veggies a day, another chance to eat some organ meat, and a chance to reenergize our body with vitamins, nutrients and phytochemicals.
 Very few of these things can be found in a “bulletproof” coffee.
-However, I will admit that I very much enjoy including some Pure Indian Foods Coffee ++ ghee in my morning coffee, along with some Vital Proteins Collagen Peptides.
+However, I will admit that I very much enjoy including some goat ghee in my morning coffee (see Goat Milk: The Benefits of A2 Dairy).
 I’m just careful to make sure this isn’t the extent of my meal, and I limit my additions to about a teaspoon of added fat rather than two or more tablespoons.
 It’s all about balance!